ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

    ![ChangedKillLimit](../img/EditorManual/MyFirstMultiplayer/ChangedKillLimit.png){: .center}

-5. To match that game logic, let's change the UI text to match the Round Kill Limit.
+5. Game rounds now end at 3 kills, but in the upper-left corner of the screen it still says "First to kill 10 enemies wins!".
+Let's change that UI text to match the Round Kill Limit.
 In "UI Seetings", find "Game Instructions" and click on the "UI Text Box."
 In Properties, change the Text field to 3.

    ![ChangedGameInstructions](../img/EditorManual/MyFirstMultiplayer/ChangedGameInstructions.png){: .center}